SimplyWellbeing logo

 • Automating routine tasks: AI can be used to automate repetitive and mundane tasks that often prove challenging for those with ADHD.
 Tools like virtual assistants can help manage schedules, send reminders, and organize information, freeing up time and mental resources for creative pursuits.

-• Encouraging idea generation: AI can be used to stimulate creative thinking and idea generation.
+• Rapid idea generation and development: AI can be used to stimulate creative thinking and idea generation.
 Tools like AI-powered brainstorming applications can help individuals with ADHD explore new ideas, identify patterns, and make connections, fostering their innate creative abilities.
+These ideas can then be executed much more quickly helping us to maintain focus before novelty wears out.

 Conclusion